mattcarmody/anki-resize-image/README.md

 # Resize image in editor
 ## Rationale
 Some people want to resize images without going through an external editor.
-This add-on adds this exact feature.
+This add-on adds that exact feature.

 ### Size limit
-It seems a lot of users want to still be able to use [maximum image height in card editor](https://ankiweb.net/shared/info/229181581).
+It seems a lot of users want to still be able to use the [maximum image height in card editor](https://ankiweb.net/shared/info/229181581) add-on.
 These add-ons cannot be used simultaneously, so I had to implement its feature in my add-on.

 ## History